salbrec/seqQscorer/README.md

 ## Guideline Reports

 For our study we derived different types of features used for quality prediction as described above and more comprehensively in our research article.
 These features were shown to be very informative for automatic quality control and we derived these features for a large dataset containing more than 2000 NGS samples from ENCODE.
-In addition to seqQscorer, that applies machine learning models to derive a single value describing the samples probability of being of low quality, we found it very interesting to have an opportunity to inspect further those samples in comparison to the reference ENCODE dataset.
+In addition to seqQscorer, that applies machine learning models to derive a single value describing the samples probability of being of low quality, we found it very interesting to have an opportunity to manually inspect NGS samples in comparison to this precious reference ENCODE dataset.

 In order to address this we provide the script `guidelineReports.py` that creates a single report showing the distribution of all quality feature values from the ENCODE samples together with the feature values from a given sample.
 These reports serve as guidelines to support manual NGS quality control of single samples of interest or even for a set of samples.